 Bulk Drugs Business:

-Diabetic and cardiac drugs of the Company continues to earn up to 35% of the total APIrevenues both from domestic and export markets.
+Diabetic and cardiac drugs of the Company continues to be the major revenue earners ofthe Company from both domestic and export markets during the financial year.

-In addition to this the Company assesses the future infrastructure requirements andcontinuously invests in the same.
+In addition to this the Company assesses the future infrastructure requirements andcontinuously invests in the same on need basis.

-The Audit Committee of the Company continues to discharge its duties as per theprovisions of Section 177 of the Companies Act 2013 and also the SEBI (LODR) Regulations2015.
+Audit Committee of the Company continues to discharge its duties as per the provisionsof Section 177 of the Companies Act 2013 and also SEBI (LODR) Regulations 2015.

 a) Statutory Auditors:

-There are no qualifications or adverse remarks or observations made by the StatutoryAuditors in their report issued for the financial year 2017.18.
+There are no qualifications or adverse remarks or observations by the StatutoryAuditors in their report issued for the financial year 2017.18.

 b) Cost Auditors: